Cryptography: Cryptanalysis

 The goal of cryptanalysis is to find some weakness or insecurity in a cryptographic scheme, thus permitting its subversion or evasion.

 It is a common misconception that every encryption method can be broken.
 In connection with his WWII work at Bell Labs, Claude Shannon proved that the one-time pad cipher is unbreakable, provided the key material is truly random, never reused, kept secret from all possible attackers, and of equal or greater length than the message.
 Most ciphers, apart from the one-time pad, can be broken with enough computational effort by brute force attack, but the amount of effort needed may be exponentially dependent on the key size, as compared to the effort needed to make use of the cipher.
 In such cases, effective security could be achieved if it is proven that the effort required (i.e., "work factor", in Shannon's terms) is beyond the ability of any adversary.
 This means it must be shown that no efficient method (as opposed to the time-consuming brute force method) can be found to break the cipher.
 Since no such proof has been found to date, the one-time-pad remains the only theoretically unbreakable cipher.
 Although well-implemented one-time-pad encryption cannot be broken, traffic analysis is still possible.

 There are a wide variety of cryptanalytic attacks, and they can be classified in any of several ways.
 A common distinction turns on what Eve (an attacker) knows and what capabilities are available.
 In a ciphertext-only attack, Eve has access only to the ciphertext (good modern cryptosystems are usually effectively immune to ciphertext-only attacks).
 In a known-plaintext attack, Eve has access to a ciphertext and its corresponding plaintext (or to many such pairs).
 In a chosen-plaintext attack, Eve may choose a plaintext and learn its corresponding ciphertext (perhaps many times); an example is gardening, used by the British during WWII.
 In a chosen-ciphertext attack, Eve may be able to choose ciphertexts and learn their corresponding plaintexts.
-Finally in a man-in-the-middle attack Eve gets in between Alice (the sender) and Bob (the recipient), accesses and modifies the traffic and then forwards it to the recipient.
+Finally in a man-in-the-middle attack Eve gets in between Alice (the sender) and Bob (the recipient), accesses and modifies the traffic and then forward it to the recipient.
 Also important, often overwhelmingly so, are mistakes (generally in the design or use of one of the protocols involved).